donnywarren/dynamic-trivia/README.md

 ## Project Description

-Timed trivia game in which the player attempts to answer as many questions as possible in a give amount of time.
+A mobile first app for a timed trivia game in which the player attempts to answer as many questions as possible in a give amount of time.
 The player will be able to choose a difficulty level and category.
 Player will receive 10 points for each correct answer.
 Using css animations and transitions, the UX/UI will have a cineomagraphic feel with an elegant appearance.
 This will be acheived by layering full screen div elements (there will be no scrolling) and toggling their display and opacity properties.

 ## API and Data Sample